Christian metal: Death metal

 In the late 1980s and early to mid-1990s, Christian death metal bands also emerged.
 Incubus (later known as Opprobrium), formed in 1986 in Louisiana, United States by two brothers recently immigrated from Brazil, was Christian and in the late 1980s experimented with a death metal sound.
 Mortification and Vomitorial Corpulence, both from Melbourne, Australia, were the main progenitors of the Christian death metal.
 Mortification, was formed in 1990 out of Steve Rowe's previous band Lightforce, after Rowe decided to move in a heavier direction influenced by Morbid Angel and Napalm Death.
 The band's 1991 self-titled debut sonically featured a grindcore sound.
 By 1992, Mortification had moved to a deathgrind sound for that years' release, Scrolls of the Megilloth.
 This release proved particularly influential in the development of Christian death metal.
 With that album and the live video album Live Planetarium, both released in 1993, Mortification became not only the most successful and popular Christian death metal group but achieved success in the general market, becoming one of the best-selling heavy metal bands from Australia.
 The goregrind band Vomitorial Corpulence formed in 1992.
-The band debuted in 1995 with their album Karrionic Hacktitian released via the compilation album The Extreme Truth through Steve Rowe's Rowe Productions label.
+The band debuted in 1995 with their album Karrionic Hacktician, released via the compilation album The Extreme Truth through Steve Rowe's Rowe Productions label.
 Skin Stripper, a 27-song collection of grindcore similar to early period Carcass, was released in 1999.